wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_utxoupdatepsbt.md

 ---
-title: btc:utxoupdatepsbt \[POST\]
+title: btc:utxoupdatepsbt - Bitcoin
-description: Updates all segwit inputs and outputs in a PSBT with data from outputdescriptors, the UTXO set or the mempool.
+description: Example code for the btc:utxoupdatepsbt json-rpc method. Сomplete guide on how to use btc:utxoupdatepsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters